TelerikAcademy/JavaScript-Applications/Teamwork/README.md

 ##  Public Project Defense
 Each team will have to deliver a public defense of its work to the other students and trainers.
 You will have only 10 minutes for the following:
 - Demonstrate the application (very shortly)
-- Show the recorder video
+- Show the recorded video
 - Show the source code
 - Show the commits logs to confirm that team member have contributed.
 - Optionally you might prepare a presentation (3-4 slides)